 This page provides you with a bird's-eye-view of policing in Derbyshire.
 It explains how local police work with partners across the county to make individual neighbourhoods safer places to live, visit and work in.
-You can also find out about Derbyshire Police Authority who monitors our services and performance.
+You can also find out about the Police and Crime Commissioner who monitors our services and performance.

 For the purposes of policing, Derbyshire has three main policing areas, known as divisions.
 Each division covers one or more local authority areas and is run by a Chief Superintendent, also known as the Divisional Commander.

 Divisions are divided further into a series of policing sections, led by a Section Inspector.